GreyWyvern/virtual-keyboard/README.md

 Includes a "User Script" version that can be added to browsers such as Firefox to enable the keyboard on all pages.

+See the project page at [greywyvern.com](https://greywyvern.com/code/javascript/keyboard/) for examples and instructions.

 SVG icon modified from [Icon Fonts](https://www.onlinewebfonts.com/icon); licenced by CC BY 3.0.

 ## Keyboard Credits